sygoh23/jackal_fyp/README.md

 ```
 jackal_fyp/start/...
 ```
-- full_simulation.sh: Launches Gazebo (with Jackal robot), Pedsim, RViz and a listener for pedestrian positions.
+- jackal_pedsim.sh: Launches Gazebo (with Jackal robot), Pedsim, RViz and a listener for pedestrian positions.
-- pedsim_jackal_1.sh: Launches Gazebo with the Jackal robot.
-- pedsim_jackal_2.sh: Launches Pedsim and Rviz to visualise the Jackal and pedestrians together.
+- jackal_pedsim_nav.sh: Launches Gazebo (with Jackal robot), Pedsim, Rviz, 'move_base' and a listener for pedestrian positions.
+Navigation goals can be set in RViz to demonstrate path planning.
 - setup.sh: Sources the ROS installation